Grand Canyon South Entrance: 6 Ways to Avoid Long Queues

 And while you would think that most people would think of this, the truth is that the majority of visitors don’t even realize that entering the park can be a problem… So if you get an early start, you will easily beat the biggest crowds.

-The South Entrance is always open (I’m not sure at what time the ticket boots open, however, but if you have an annual NPs pass, it’s not an issue).
-So how early you can enter, will purely depend on where you are coming from and how early you get up.
-For that, we highly recommend that you stay in Tusayan hotels which are just 5 minutes drive from the Grand Canyon south entrance.
+The South Entrance is always open (I’m not sure at what time the ticket booths open, but if you get your pass online in advance, it’s not an issue).
+How early you can enter depends on where you are coming from and how early you get up.
+For that, we highly recommend staying at Tusayan hotels, which are just a 5-minute drive from the Grand Canyon south entrance.

-In the summer, I would strongly advise arriving at the park at around 7-8 am, but no later than 9 am.
-On busy weekends in the winter, try to get here by 9 am, and no later than 10 am.
+In spring, summer, and fall, I strongly advise arriving at the park at around 7-8 am, but no later than 9 am.
+On busy weekends in the low season, try to get there by 9 am, and no later than 10 am.
 However, in winter the days are shorter (it gets dark at 5-6 pm), so if you want to make the most of your visit, it’s wiser to start your day earlier anyway.

 Also, arriving early means that you can try to catch a sunrise at the Grand Canyon.
 Plus, you won’t have difficulties finding a parking spot at the visitor center, which is the busiest place to be at any time of the day.
 So you can visit everything here before the crowds arrive.